anoma/nspec/docs/tutorial/engines/conventions.md

 </div>

-!!! note
+!!! warning

-1. Juvix (Markdown) files have always to define the corresponding module at the first code block.
-See the [[Add Juvix code for specification#Juvix-Markdown-file-structure|Juvix Markdown and include Juvix code blocks's tutorial]].
+    Juvix (Markdown) files have always need to define the corresponding module at the first Juvix code block.
+See the [[Add Juvix code for specification#Juvix-Markdown-file-structure|Juvix Markdown and include Juvix
+    code blocks's tutorial]].
 For example if the file is `ticker_overview.juvix.md`, it must have the following code block:

       ```juvix
       module node_architecture.engines.ticker_overview;
       ```

 ## File structure within the `engines` directory